ADD NV Privacy Statement

-ADD has to give information and data to the insurance company in order to fulfil its role as an intermediary between customer and insurer.
+- ADD has to give data to the insurance company in order to fulfil its role as an intermediary between customer and insurer.

-The purposes for which an insurance broker processes data include:
+The purposes for which an insurance intermediary processes data include :

 To do so, ADD sometimes requires to submit certain personal details to internal or external specialists for an assessment of bodily injuries or losses to which value can be attributed, as also to relevant third parties (such as co-insurers and re-insurance companies, lawyers, lease companies, repairers or relevant government agencies such as the Industrial Accidents Fund).

-ADD also exchanges necessary information with WBN partners if you want to insure risks abroad using ADD and the WBN.
+ADD also exchanges necessary information with WBN partners if you want to insure risks abroad for your company using ADD and the Worldwide Broker Network.